Snowflake-Labs/schemachange/README.md

 INSTALLED_BY | VARCHAR | SNOWFLAKE_USER
 INSTALLED_ON | TIMESTAMP_LTZ | 2020-03-17 12:54:33.056 -0700

-A new row will be added to this table everytime a change script has been applied to the database. snowchange will use this table to idenitfy which changes have been applied to the database and will not apply the same version more than once.
+A new row will be added to this table every time a change script has been applied to the database. snowchange will use this table to identify which changes have been applied to the database and will not apply the same version more than once.

 ## Running snowchange